Pilates Mat Exercise: Tips to get more out of your Workout!

-Pilates mat exercise can be done anywhere, with or without instruction.
 This can be an asset or a detriment to the work if you are not being properly coached on correct movement patterns.

 Because Pilates mat exercise involves a good deal of body control, focus, and precise movements, doing the exercises without proper supervision can hamper your efforts toward improving.

-My goal is to assist you in proper form by cueing your body into a precise and graceful looking piece of art.
 With the proper muscle development and control you will find that you will more efficiently and gracefully flow from one precise Pilates mat exercise into the next.

 Let’s take a look at some of the most common Pilates mat exercises and how you can get the most benefit out of doing them.

-The head and trunk are very still and unmoving as you pulse the arms long at your side in time to the breathing.
+head and trunk are very still and unmoving as you pulse the arms long at your side in time to the breathing.

 Head and shoulders are lifted feeling the abdominals flatten and the fold under the chest to release any tension in the neck.